gennaro-tedesco/PyScience/README.md

 # python-utils
-A collection of practical utilities for data science
+A collection of algorithms and utilities for data science

-- MySQL connector
 - time series and ARIMA models
 - non-linear random forest regression

-work in progress...
+- cyclic encoding of datetime variables
+- MySQL connector